kwhinnery/responder/README.md

 # Responder

-Allow Filipinos affected by the storm to report conditions on the ground via SMS, allowing the international aid community to better plan their response.
+Find the nearest WHO treatment center for TB in the Philippines via an SMS interview.

 ## Server Deployment